AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/storage_bus.md

 - <ItemLink id="capacity_card" /> increases the amount of filter slots
 - <ItemLink id="fuzzy_card" /> lets the bus filter by damage level and/or ignore item NBT
 - <ItemLink id="inverter_card" /> switches the filter from a whitelist to a blacklist
+- <ItemLink id="void_card" /> voids items inserted if the attached inventory is full, useful for stopping farms from backing up.
+Be careful to partition this!

 # Recipe